LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Acknowledgments

 MRG acknowledges financial support from the Formación del Profesorado Universitario program of the Spanish Ministerio de Ciencia, Innovación y Universidades.
 CGA thanks the funding from the Formación de Personal Investigador (FPI, Ref.
 PRE2020-096429) program of the Spanish Ministerio de Ciencia, Innovación y Universidades.

-MRG and MR have been supported by MICIU/AEI /10.13039/501100011033 and by FEDER, UE under the project with reference PID2022-140670NA-I00.
+MRG and MR have been supported by MICIU/AEI/10.13039/501100011033 and by FEDER, UE under the project with reference PID2022-140670NA-I00.
 MRG, CGA, PV and MR have been supported from Universidad de Cantabria and Consejería de Educación, Formación Profesional y Universidades del Gobierno de Cantabria, via the ``Actividad estructural para el desarrollo de la investigación del Instituto de Física de Cantabria''.
+MRG, CGA, PV, MR, RBB, FJC, EMG and GPC acknowledges financial support from the Complementary Plan in Astrophysics and High-Energy Physics (CA25944), project C17.I02.P02.S01.S03 CSIC, supported by the Next Generation EU funds, RRF and PRTR mechanisms, and the Government of the Autonomous Community of Cantabria.
 We acknowledge Santander Supercomputacion support group at the University of Cantabria who provided access to the supercomputer Altamira Supercomputer at the Institute of Physics of Cantabria (IFCA-CSIC), member of the Spanish Supercomputing Network, for performing simulations/analyses.

 We acknowledge the use of the \texttt{healpy}~\cite{healpy}, \texttt{mpi4py}~\cite{mpi4py}, \texttt{pysm3}~\cite{Thorne_2017, Zonca_2021, pysm3_2025}, \texttt{NaMaster}~\cite{pymaster}, \texttt{cobaya}~\cite{2021JCAP...05..057T}, \texttt{scipy}~\cite{scipy_2020}, \texttt{lensQUEST}~\cite{Beck_lensquest_2018, Beck_Thesis}, \texttt{lenspyx}~\cite{Lenspyx_citation}, \texttt{cmblensplus}~\cite{cmblensplus}, \texttt{GetDist} \cite{GetDist_Lewis_2019}, \texttt{numpy}~\cite{numpy_harris2020array}, and \texttt{matplotlib}~\cite{Matplotlib_2007} software packages.